Annrtl/Edifice/book/src/reference_guide/commands/fetch.md

 ## Description

-Update the cache of remote providers.
+Update the cache of remote registries.
 This command should no be used if the registry is a local directory.

 ## Synopsys